Lactose intolerance might not be as bad as you think.

-What you should do is stop consuming dairy on an empty stomach.
+If you're currently lactose intolerant, you shouldn't quit drinking milk all together.
+It is a good source of calcium.
+However, it's not a good idea to drink a lot of milk on an empty stomach.
 On an empty stomach, dairy moves faster through your intestines and is more likely to cause you intolerance problems.
-Also, if you seldom consume dairy, the more likely you are to encounter problems.
+Also, if you seldom consume dairy, you're more likely you to encounter problems.

 Your so-called intolerant intestines actually have the bacteria they need to digest dairy, but you have to train them to do it, so to speak.
-So keep drinking milk, but in small doses and with meals.
+So if you have problems with dairy, keep drinking milk, but in small doses and with meals.
 Drink say, half a cup of milk, three times a day with food.
 And regularly.
 The symptoms of lactose intolerance will not only be minimal, but within just a few weeks, you will probably stop suffering from lactose intolerance altogether.

 As a rule, always consume dairy in moderation.
 And try yogurt.
-It contains bacteria that help you digest lactose more easily.
+They contain bacteria that help you digest lactose easier.
+Also, if you suffer from diarrhea due to something like food poisoning, note that you will likely have to retrain your intestines.